adamveld12/gowatch/README.md

 `-ignore=[]`  A comma delimited list of globs for the file watcher to ignore, right now its more like a file extension glob since that's all I really use it for (ie \*.html or \*.css)

- `-onexit=true`  If the app should restart on exit, regardless of exit code
+ `-onexit=true`  If the app should restart on exit, regardless of exit code (beware, buggy)

-`-onerror=true` If the app should restart on lint/test/build/non-zero exit code
+`-onerror=true` If the app should restart on lint/test/build/non-zero exit code (beware, also buggy)

 `-wait=1s` How long to wait before starting up the build after an exit.